 Machine learning?
 Self-learning systems?
 Sounds great.
 But scary at the same time.
 You keep asking: What are rule-based and machine learning or self-learning systems?
 And – is there a better choice for my project or application?
 You’re not alone.
 There is so much hype about rule vs. a machine that it can be hard to distinguish what’s true, relevant, helpful, and definitely hype.

-What happens to technologies such as rule-based systems which were in vogue before Artificial Intelligence systems such as Machine Learning came into existence?
+But is the adoption based on actual needs or embracing state-of-the-art technology just for the sake of it?
+What happens to technologies such as rule-based systems, which were in vogue before Artificial Intelligence systems such as machine learning came into existence?
 Should all organizations shift to Machine Learning for better results, or can they continue to use rule-based systems?

 In this article, let us discuss rule-based systems, machine learning, or self-learning systems and discuss the advantages, limitations, and the business needs to apply them.